petaverse-cloud/pv-docs-site/docs/devices/6-returns-exchanges/3_extend-warranty.md

 - **Comprehensive Coverage:**

-	The Extended Hardware Warranty covers defects in materials and workmanship, ensuring that your Petority products continue to perform optimally.
+	The Extended Hardware Warranty covers defects in materials and workmanship, ensuring that your WAGGURACY products continue to perform optimally.

 - **Convenient Service:**

-	Access hassle-free repairs or replacements for covered products, with Petority's dedicated support team ready to assist you throughout the warranty period.
+	Access hassle-free repairs or replacements for covered products, with WAGGURACY's dedicated support team ready to assist you throughout the warranty period.

 ## Eligibility: